riya-star/riya-star/README.md

 - 🔭 I’m currently working on ...Competitive Programming
 - 🌱 I’m currently learning ...React.js
-- 👯 I’m looking to collaborate with other coders
+- 👯 I’m looking to collaborate with other coders & designers
 - 💬 Ask me about ...anything
 - 🥅 2020 Goals: To Explore More about me
 - 📫 How to reach me: ...[gmail](riyashrivastav9@gmail.com) , [linkedin](https://www.linkedin.com/in/riya-rashmi-438a21117/)